Sharon Waxman: TheWrap

 Waxman founded the Hollywood and media business news site TheWrap in early 2009.
 According to CBS Market Watch, Waxman raised $500,000 for TheWrap news, as a news portal site covering entertainment and media, which launched on January 26, 2009.
 A second round of financing was closed in 2010.
-By 2013, TheWrap.com had grown into a site with 30 employees.
+By 2013, TheWrap had grown into a site with 30 employees.
 It also convenes an annual conference attended by leaders in entertainment, media, and technology called TheGrill.

 TheWrap has won multiple awards for investigative reporting, columns, criticism and feature writing.
-In 2021 Waxman was honored as the Best Online Journalist at the L.A.
-Press Club SoCal Journalism Awards, as well for her blog, WaxWord.
+In 2021 Waxman was honored as the Best Online Journalist at the Los Angeles Press Club SoCal Journalism Awards, as well for her blog, WaxWord.
 TheWrap was chosen as the best online news website at the SoCal Journalism Awards in 2018, 2012 and 2009, and best entertainment website at the National Arts & Entertainment Journalism Awards in 2018.
 In 2019, the site won two National Arts & Entertainment Journalism Awards for the multimedia package “#AfterMeToo: 12 Accusers Share What Happened Next, From Firing to More Trauma.”
-In 2021, the L.A.
-Press Club’s SoCal Journalism Awards gave the site top prizes for feature photography as well as for its weekly podcast, “TheWrap-Up.”
+In 2021, the Los Angeles Press Club’s SoCal Journalism Awards gave the site top prizes for feature photography as well as for its weekly podcast, “TheWrap-Up.”

 She is also the creator of WrapWomen, a power base of influential women in media and entertainment, dedicated to promoting women’s leadership.
 WrapWomen convenes the largest annual event for women and underrepresented groups in entertainment, The Power Women Summit, which in 2021 drew 1 million streams over 3 days in a virtual format.

-Toxic Workplace Allegations
+Toxic workplace allegations

-In October 2021, The Daily Beast published a story about Waxman entitled "Hollywood Media Mogul Is ‘Degrading’ Boss From Hell, Her Staffers Say."
-20 former employees of The Wrap spoke with The Daily Beast, detailing how Waxman's "toxic" actions in the workplace drove high turnover in her newsroom.
-One former staffer said that Waxman verbally berated him for slacking off when he took a few hours off one day "to bring his fiancée to the oncologist for a cancer check-up."
-They also "alleged that Waxman has often had screaming outbursts at employees, engaged in demeaning behavior, and berated employees for dealing with family emergencies during work hours, including threatening one staffer for working from home to care for their injured child."
+In October 2021, The Daily Beast published a story about Waxman titled "Hollywood Media Mogul Is 'Degrading' Boss From Hell, Her Staffers Say."
+Twenty former employees of The Wrap spoke with The Daily Beast, detailing how Waxman's "toxic" actions in the workplace caused high turnover in her newsroom.